Posted on: May 23, 2018

 - Honoring your request could reasonably be expected to cause danger to the life or safety of any individual.

-- The health care information was compiled and is used solely in a court case, for quality assurance, peer review, or administration purposes.
+- The healthcare information was compiled and is used solely in a court case, for quality assurance, peer review, or administrative purposes.

 If a health care provider denies your request for any of the above reasons, they must try to separate the information they believe should not be released from that which can be properly released.
 Then make the information that can be released available to you.
 (RCW 70.02.090(2)).